danny-baker/deploy-beast-datascience-vm/README.md

 At the beginning of the file I've summarised all the knobs and dials you might want to turn to tweak your VM settings.
 By default, I've chosen the toughest setup I could find within the limits of a Free Account (This is an E4s_v3 with 128GB RAM, and a 1TB Premium SSD OS Drive).
 But of course you can mix and match practically any VM up to 4 cores on the free account, and experiment with different HDD sizes and types.
 In brief, if you are on a free account, the default settings are optimised for the best 4 cores, most ram and best disk I could find.
 If you are on a PAYG account, you can go crazy.

-You can either modify the default vm spec values in the .bicep file itself, or overide the default values by passing the desired values in as paramaters in the build command.
+You can either modify the default vm spec values in the .bicep file itself, or overide the default values by passing the desired values in as parameters in the build command.
 Totally up to you.

 **Key decision points:**
 - VM Model - This is critical as it determines the number of cores, RAM, temporary storage, and other limitations in relation to I/O. There are literally hundreds of options.
 Lookup what you want either on [Azure docs](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/) or on [azurenet](https://azureprice.net/).
 Modify the variable field as you need